Roberta Smith

 Born in Leeds, Roberta is a boho singer-guitarist with roots in the singer-songwriter movement of the 70s but her clarity of voice and intricate finger style guitar bring lovely touches of jazz and folk.
 Her songs are mostly love songs, sometimes joyous and sometimes dealing with betrayal or regret, but sometimes also with the fun things in life.
 Get in touch to learn more about her journey.

-You can buy my music as a CD (See my products page) or below as a digital file (click to sample):
+You can buy my music as a CD (See my Shop page) or below as a digital file (click to sample):

 Bio